MICROSIDE-TECHNOLOGY/NanoCoreX/Extended-API.md

 ## Fast IO
 For timing critical applications the standard `digitalRead()` and `digitalWrite()` functions may be too slow.
-To solve this, MegaCoreX also includes some improved variants that compiles down to a single instruction.
+To solve this, NanoCoreX also includes some improved variants that compiles down to a single instruction.
 Call `digitalReadFast(myPin)` or `digitalWriteFast(mypin, state)` to use these.<br/>
 **Note that the pin number and pin state has to be known at compile time!**